chmartinez/hache-design-system/src/THE_CHALLENGE.md

 # THE CHALLENGE

 The idea is simple: now that I'm acting as a PO, I spent less time coding and more time finding problems.
 BUT, since I don't want to stay away from code, I come up with this idea of #tenLinesOfCodePerDay.
-With this repo, the idea is to start adding components, based on https://dashkit.goodthemes.co/components.html.
+With this repo, the idea is to start adding components, based on design system styleguide of my choice.
 Ten lines of code at a time.

 ## Restrictions